landlab/landlab/docs/source/development/install/install.rst

         $ conda uninstall landlab

-    If you’re not sure whether you have or not in the past, there’s no harm doing both of these uninstall commands.
+    If you're not sure whether you have or not in the past, there's no harm doing both of these uninstall commands.

 Install